mattslight/abookforlife/abookforlife.md

 ## 11. Practical Daily Life

-Most of what is written earlier in this book is of general application.
+<span class="dropcap">M</span>ost of what is written earlier in this book is of general application.
 From this chapter forward this book turns to more practical affairs.
 Now that we have looked at questions concerning such topics as truth, submission and gratitude we may turn our attention to some more practical applications.

 ### Gratitude Lists